rlauer6/openbedrock/README.md

-Bedrock differs significantly from most web application development environments that either generate HTML pages as output (e.g. CGIs, Servlets) or are themselves programs embedded within HTML pages (e.g. PHP, Mason, ASP, etc) by allowing the developer to assemble pages from object oriented components.
+Bedrock differs significantly from most web application development environments that either generate HTML pages as output (e.g. CGIs, Servlets) or are themselves programs embedded within HTML pages (e.g. PHP, Mason, ASP, etc).
+By allowing the developer to assemble pages from object oriented components Bedrock allows front-end web developers and back-end developers to collaborate effectively using familiar, well documented interfaces.

 Although Bedrock has grown to include many features, some of which are not found in other web application environments, some interesting and